ccpk1/kidschores-ha/docs/LEGACY_CLEANUP.md

 ## Overview

 This document tracks legacy code, constants, and methods that support KC 3.x → KC 4.0 migration.
-These items are marked for removal in **KC 5.0** after sufficient adoption time (6-12 months).
+These items are marked for removal in **KC-vFuture** after sufficient adoption time (6-12 months).

 **Current Status**: All legacy code is functional and necessary for backward compatibility.
 Do not remove until adoption metrics confirm <1% of users remain on KC 3.x.